Five Facts Explained

 What are the fees?

-At Brennans we offer you free initial advise to help you decide the best fact to rely upon and provide you with transparent costs of the process.
+At Brennans we offer you free initial advice to help you decide the best fact to rely upon and provide you with transparent costs of the process.
 If you chose to instruct us we will help you through the usual steps in a divorce.
 The fee for a fully represented divorce is £499 inclusive of VAT however we do offer low cost options if you don’t mind doing a bit of the work yourself, see our fee booklet.

 Can a Divorced be refused?